torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 Memory Policy Command Line Interface
 ====================================

-Although not strictly part of the Linux implementation of memory policy, a command line tool, numactl(8), exists that allows one to:
+Although not strictly part of the GNU/Linux implementation of memory policy, a command line tool, numactl(8), exists that allows one to:

 + set the task policy for a specified program via set_mempolicy(2), fork(2) and